NouraMahmoud94/Shopify/README.md

  2- Import project to intelliJ IDEA.

  3- Open Terminal from intelliJ IDEA.

- 4- Run : npm run test
+ 4- Run from the Cypress UI : npx cypress open  OR  Run : npm run test

 **Note on Ongoing Enhancements**